Dean Garden Design

 Below, my design for a community garden.

+Design for a community wildlife garden with space for quiet relaxation.
 Shrubs and planting between the tables give privacy.
-Entirely native planting with beautiful plants such as hawthorn, spindle and vetch as well as three different lengths of grass for different insects.
+Entirely native planting with beautiful plants such as hawthorn, spindle and vetch as well as different lengths of grass for different insects.
 The pond, inspired by the river Itchen, below, encourages birds, frogs and insects including dragon flies.